AVSLab/basilisk/src/simulation/dynamics/msmForceTorque/msmForceTorque.rst

       - vector of E-torques in body frame components
     * - eForceOutMsgs
       - :ref:`CmdForceBodyMsgPayload`
-      - vector of E-forces in body frame components
+      - vector of E-forces in inertial frame components

 Module Assumptions and Limitations